 The single reached #14 and stayed on the chart for 5 weeks.
 It still holds the record of best chart performing single in his repertoire.

 Atarashii Neiro (13th place for 4 weeks) and Mitochondria (20th place for 3 weeks) were the two singles that followed in 2009, both of them received good reviews but were still far from the top spots on Oricon.

-The album Becoming was released by the end of the year and charted on 14th place for over 4 weeks.
-This is, according with Oricon, his most successful album release so far.
+The album Becoming was released by the end of the year and charted in 14th place for over 4 weeks.
+This is, according to Oricon, his most successful album release so far.